Scroll02/my-portfolio/README.md

 Follow these steps to run the project locally.

 #1.
 Clone the repository
-cmd: git clone <repository-url>
+- cmd: git clone <repository-url>

 #2.
 Navigate to the project folder
-cmd: cd <project-folder-name>
+- cmd: cd <project-folder-name>

 #3.
 Install dependencies
-cmd: npm install
+- cmd: npm install

 #4.
 Start the development server
-cmd: npm run dev
+- cmd: npm run dev

 ## If the project has issues running:
--Delete node_modules
+- Delete node_modules
--Run npm install again
+- Run npm install again